jackyang25/self-care-agent/README.md

 - Multi-channel support (Streamlit, WhatsApp)
 - Database-backed user context and audit trails

 **Current state:** Core workflows function with mock data for external integrations (EHR, pharmacy, scheduling APIs).
-Architecture and integration patterns are designed for production.
+Architecture and integration patterns are designed with production in mind.

 ## Self-Care Agent Framework (SCAF)

 The long-term vision is a **standardized framework**: a set of APIs, digital self-care protocols, and safety governance layers that certified AI systems can invoke to deliver evidence-based self-care, triage, and referral services across LMIC health systems.

-> *Note*: This is research and development prototype with mock data, sample guidelines, and simple triage verifier.
+> *Note*: This repository includes a R&D prototype with mock data, sample guidelines, and simple triage verifier.

 ## Why This Matters